Studying at University of Sheffield has been a transformative experience

 MSc Drug Discovery Science

 MSc Drug Discovery student, Belva Clearesta, moved to Sheffield from Indonesia.
-She chose Sheffield based on the programme, the School and really liked the balance between vibrant city life and nature that Sheffield offers.
+She chose Sheffield based on the programme, the school and the balance between vibrant city life and nature that Sheffield offers.

 Photo of current MSc student Belva outside a university building